A Revolutionary Awakening: The Battles of Lexington and Concord

 The British withdrawal from Concord began at about noon and the subsequent journey back to Boston became a nightmare.
 After learning what had happened at Lexington and Concord, Patriots from around the countryside grabbed their weapons and moved out to exact retribution against the Redcoats.
 As a British lieutenant remembered, “We were fired on from all sides, but mostly from the rear, where people hid themselves in houses till we had passed. . . .
 The country was an amazing strong one, full of hills, woods, stone walls, etc., which the rebels did not fail to take advantage of. . . .
 Their numbers [were] increasing from all parts, while ours [were] reducing by deaths, wounds, and fatigue; and we were totally surrounded with such an incessant fire as it’s impossible to conceive; our ammunition was likely near expended.”
 Even Captain John Parker and his surviving men took part in the action, taking aim from behind cover and making the Redcoats pay when they reached Lexington during the retreat.

 Had it not been for the arrival of British reinforcements at around 2:00 p.m., the Redcoats marching back to Boston might very well have been overwhelmed.
-Crown forces eventually reached the waterways surrounding Boston where the guns of British ships could protect them.
-By evening, the Redcoats could finally breathe a sigh of relief as they returned to safety.
+Crown forces eventually reached the waterways surrounding Boston, where the guns of British ships could protect them.
+By evening, the Redcoats were finally able to breathe a sigh of relief as they returned to safety.
 The horrors of this day, however, would not be easily forgotten.

 Parker's Revenge by Don Troiani, depicting the chaotic British retreat back to Boston on April 19, 1775.
 (Photo Credit: National Park Service)

 Around 1,800 British regulars were involved in the action on April 19, suffering 273 dead and wounded, including 18 officers.
 On America’s great day of revolutionary awakening, Bobrick writes that approximately “3,700 patriots from twenty-three townships had taken part in the action,” and suffered some 95 casualties.
 The colonists had stood up to defend their communities and took on the most elite soldiers in the world.
-Following the events at Lexington and Concord, life in America would never be the same again for those faithful to the British Crown.
+Following the events at Lexington and Concord, life in America would never be the same again.
 The Revolutionary War had begun.

 Almost A Miracle: The American Victory in the War of Independence by John Ferling.